mjheitland/tfaurora/README.md

 * create an Aurora database across all subnets

+* security group for the Aurora cluster

+* security group for app servers - only ec2 instances with this sg are allowed to connect to our database

 These steps are done automatically if you deploy 2_database with Terraform:

 ```